April 3, 2019

-According to the IRS, fair market value is defined as the price at which a property would change hands between a willing buyer and a willing seller when the buyer is not under any compulsion to buy and the seller is not under any compulsion to sell, with both parties having a reasonable knowledge of the relevant facts.
+According to the Internal Revenue Service, fair market value is defined as the price at which a property would change hands between a willing buyer and a willing seller when the buyer is not under any compulsion to buy and the seller is not under any compulsion to sell, with both parties having reasonable knowledge of the relevant facts.

 Fair market value includes the going concern value of the practice, including dental and office equipment and furnishings, instruments and supplies, patient records, current location, and telephone numbers assigned to the practice.